Main content start

 What is the maximum / minimum length of study for each programme?

-The normal length of study for the Diploma in College Foundation Studies programme and Associate Degree / Higher Diploma programmes will be one and two years respectively.
+The normal length of study for the Diploma in Foundation Studies programme and Associate Degree / Higher Diploma programmes will be one and two years respectively.
 If students have exceptional reasons for deferment of studies, their cases will be considered on an individual basis.

 Is there any exemption from courses?